MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 ### Federation

 Federation from Teams to another user using Skype for Business requires the Teams user to be homed online in Skype for Business.
-Eventually, Teams users homed in Skype for Business on-premises will be able to federate with Teams only users.

 TeamsUpgradePolicy governs routing for incoming federated chats and calls.
 Federated routing behavior is the same as for same-tenant scenarios, except in Islands mode.
 When recipients are in Islands mode: